Is The Bowflex Revolution Home Gym As Easy To Use As Advertised?

 There are some that feel that the weight system of this gym isn’t as beneficial as hoped.
 There are comments that the designated weight doesn’t correspond to that of a dumbbell – the Bowflex system being heavier.
 This could mess up some routines a little.
 Others simply don’t get along with the method.

-Summary: is this Bowflex Gym still recommendable for home gym user with these negative comments?
+Summary: is this Bowflex Gym still recommendable for home gym users with these negative comments?

 There are issues with the design of this home gym that will split opinion on its overall worth.
 The placement of some of the stations and the compact size means that it isn’t as accessible to a broader range of users.
 However, those stations are great for those that use them with ease and there is the brilliant benefit of the ease of transitions.